darknight/tabby-interview/technical-writing/README.md

 ### Model

 The model is the core of a tokenizer.
 It's the place to split your “words” into tokens by using the rules it has learned.
-It’s also responsible for mapping those tokens to token IDs which exist in the vocabulary of the model.
+Some model is also responsible for mapping tokens to IDs which exist in the vocabulary of the model.

-Model usually requires a training step first, which is to learn the rules to split the words into tokens.
-Then it can be used to tokenize a string.
+Model usually requires a training step first, which is to learn the rules that split the words into tokens.
+After the training the model can be used to tokenize a string.

-So, in order to have a working tokenizer, we need:
+In summary, in order to have a working tokenizer, we need:

 1. pick up a tokenization algorithms (BPE, WordPiece, etc.)
 2. train the model on some corpus
 3. use the trained tokenizer to tokenize a string (i.e. `encoding`)
+4. (optional) decode tokens back to the string

-The `huggingface/tokenizers` supports loading **pretrained** tokenizer from file, which means we can skip the training step.
+By the way, the `huggingface/tokenizers` supports loading **pretrained** tokenizer from file, which means we can skip the training step.
 But that's another story, we won't cover it in this document.

 ### Postprocessor